 As our Surplus Food Coordinator you'll be a central part of the Project Leader team working with local supermarkets, shops, restaurants and surplus food services to ensure the weekly cook has a regular donation of food.
 You will be passionate about reducing the amount of food that's wasted in our society and actively seek out opportunities to work with local services, grow your project's networks within the local community and represent FoodCycle at local food waste events and meetings.

 A FoodCycle project is where the magic happens.
-Each project is run on the ground by a team of 8 or more lead volunteers called Project Leaders, with each leader taking on a specific role to ensure the smooth running of their FoodCycle Project.
-These people are passionate, committed and want to make a positive change within their community, they take ownership of their project and make decisions about the day-today running of it.
+Each Project is run on the ground by a team of 8 or more lead volunteers called Project Leaders, with each leader taking on a specific role to ensure the smooth running of their FoodCycle Project.
+These people are passionate, committed and want to make a positive change within their community.
+They take ownership and make decisions about the day-to-day running of their Project.